Unified topological characterization of electronic states in spin textures from noncommutative K-theory: Conclusion

-To summarize, in this work we put forward a new method to characterize electronic topological states emerging in real-space spin textures.
-The method is based on the machinery of noncommutative K-theory, which has been applied with success in the past to address the properties of topological insulators ~\cite{Kitaev2009, Budich2013}.
-In contrast to conventional methods of topological characterization based on smooth Berry phase properties such as the emergent field of skyrmions or Berry curvature of Bloch states $-$ whose meaning is lost in aperiodic, disordered or non-smooth textures $-$ the K-theory analysis can be used to predict and understand the appearance of nontrivial gaps in generic spin systems even of the latter kind.
-As such, the K-theory categorization bears great promise for unraveling and shaping the hybrid topological properties of electronic states in complex spin textures which can be realized in realistic samples.
-Particular exciting aspects to address in the future are the topology of three-dimensional textures which have the potential to harvest six-dimensional physics (nontrivial third Chern numbers are a theoretical possibility for the 3$\vec{q}$ cubic hedgehog lattice~\SupplementalMaterial), as well as the K-theory topological interpretation of spin fluctuations, dynamical excitations of real-space spin systems and the associated edge state physics.
+In summary, we put forward a new method to characterize electronic topological states emerging in real-space spin textures based on the $K$-theory of $C^\ast$-algebras.
+In contrast to conventional methods of topological characterization based on smooth Berry phase properties $-$ whose meaning is lost in aperiodic, disordered or non-smooth textures $-$ the $K$-theory analysis can be used to predict and understand the appearance of nontrivial gaps beyond this limitation.
+As such, the $K$-theory categorization bears great promise for unraveling and shaping the hybrid topological properties of complex spin textures in real materials.
+Particular exciting aspects to address in the future are the topology of three-dimensional textures which have the potential to harvest six-dimensional physics (as we have shown, nontrivial third Chern numbers are a theoretical possibility for the 3$\vec{q}$ cubic hedgehog lattice), as well as the $K$-theory topological interpretation of spin fluctuations, dynamical excitations of real-space spin systems and the associated edge state physics.
+It would be further interesting to trace the evolution of topological invariants across topological magnetic phase transitions in real-space and to determine the physical observables capable of detecting this change in electronic topology.

-We acknowledge funding under SPP 2137 ``Skyrmionics" (project MO 1731/7-1) of Deutsche Forschungsgemeinschaft (DFG) and also gratefully thank the J\"ulich Supercomputing Centre and RWTH Aachen University for providing computational resources under project jiff40.
+\acknowledgments{ We acknowledge funding under SPP 2137 ``Skyrmionics'' (project MO 1731/7-1) of Deutsche Forschungsgemeinschaft (DFG) and also gratefully thank the J\"ulich Supercomputing Center and RWTH Aachen University for providing computational resources under project jiff40.
 This work was further supported by the Max Planck Graduate Center with the Johannes Gutenberg-Universit\"at Mainz (MPGC).
 Emil Prodan acknowledges financial support from the W.M.
 Keck Foundation and USA National Science Foundation through grant DMR-1823800.
+The open source code used to generate the results of this work is available from\footnote{\url{https://github.com/luxfabian/noncommutative_torus_in_spin_systems}}. }

 \hbadness=99999